Windows7Pro2009/Install-32-bit-Linux-as-the-only-OS-on-Core-Duo-based-Apple-Macs-using-USB/README.md

 27. If your Mac has booted to the live desktop, check if your Wifi, Bluetooth and all other devices work.

-28. After checking, double-click Install Linux Mint.
+28. After checking, double-click "Install Linux Mint" (or your distro's install file).
 This disc-shaped icon is on the desktop.
 A window will open.

 29. Select a setup language.
 Click the language that you want to use, then click Continue in the bottom-right corner of the window.
   ![image](https://user-images.githubusercontent.com/76607426/139416091-8c0921c3-298c-4fd5-93a3-7091222bfcea.png)